jpaulogg/vim-flipdir/README.md

 I switched from netrw to [vim-dirvish](https://github.com/justinmk/vim-dirvish) when I started using a very old laptop and felt the need for a faster plugin.
-I think dirvish is a great plugin, but it have some features that i never used.
-Also I don't like `conceal` solution.
+I think dirvish is a great plugin, but I found it a little difficult to make customizations, since I'm just a beginner in VImscript.
 So I decided to write my own plugin, based on my use of dirvish.

 ## Flipdir buffer